 - Users do not need to remember another password.
 The user will login to Dashlane like any other SSO application, with their SSO credentials.

-- Any 2FA configured at the SSO provider level is automatically used for Dashlane sign-in.
+- Any 2FA configured at the SSO provider can also be used for logging into Dashlane via SSO.

 - No multi-step sign-up process for creating a Master Password.
 Once provisioned, users can sign-in to Dashlane with an IDP-initiated or SAML-initiated login, app.dashlane.com, the mobile apps or the browser extension.